-In cultural anthropology we try to gain a better understanding of people - why they are who they are and do what they do; how they think, talk, eat, fight, love; and how they organise themselves socially, politically, and in relation to things like gender, religion, sexuality, ethnicity and inequality.
+In cultural anthropology we try to gain a better understanding of people - why we are who we are and do what we do; how people think, talk, eat, fight, love; and how people organise themselves socially, politically, and in relation to things like gender, religion, sexuality, ethnicity and inequality.
 The Master's Programme in the Humanities, specialising in Cultural Anthropology provides you with professional and analytical capacities that are valuable in areas such as international development, migration, business development, the civil service, museums and tourism.

 Why this programme?

-The specialisation in Cultural Anthropology within the Masters Programme in the Humanities, offers you an opportunity to study cultural and social anthropology in an international learning environment where approximately one half of the students are from outside of Sweden.
-The diversity of student backgrounds contributes to a rich educational experience and gives you a global professional network that will be very useful in your future career.
+The specialisation in Cultural Anthropology within the Master's Programme in the Humanities, offers you an opportunity to study cultural and social anthropology in an international learning environment where approximately one half of the students are from outside of Sweden.
+The diversity of student backgrounds contributes to a rich educational experience and gives you a global professional network that will be very useful in your future career in the field.
 Our teaching is grounded in ethnographic research and inspired by the teachers' own field research experiences and insights.

-In addition to enrolling in courses in anthropology at the department, you have additional opportunities to select courses at other departments within the university, to enrol for a semester at another university in Europe or further abroad, and to carry out an internship.
-While most students choose to complete a two year degree, it is also possible to follow a one-year course of study.
+The two-year programme broadens and further deepens your anthropological competences.
+In addition to enrolling in courses in applied anthropology at the Department, you have additional opportunities to select courses in other relevant disciplines at the University, to enrol for a semester at another university in Europe or elsewhere in the world, and to carry out an internship.

 During the programme you can expect to: